treeman/money/README.md

 # TODO

-1. Javascript ajax + rewrite dom!
+1. Javascript powered transactions
 1. Need to associate categories/budgets with a single user

 ## User
 1. When new user is created need to seed categories

 ## Transactions
+1. JS enabled transaction view
+    1. New transaction needs a form and server support
+    1. Edit transactions needs to rebuild with forms and then conform with server

 1. No good error message if category isn't select (also it should be possible to create)
 1. Importer/Generator
-1. JS enabled transaction view
 1. Store payees and info about them.
 Last Category and amount and others?
 1. Recurring transactions
 1. Transactions between accounts (with transaction fee support)